Bitcoin Adoption Framework.

 Wealth architecture and custody posture

-What gets reviewed
+What gets framed

-BAF is practical, not decorative.
+The Bitcoin Adoption Framework is practical, not decorative.

 The framework should help a serious person know what happens next without exposing protected architecture, partner context, or private commercial terms.